Mediavine Review (Should You Make the Switch?)

 3. Preparing Your Website for Launch

 Mediavine will now have a closer look at your website to see if there are any potential issues.
-Your site needs to be mobile responsive and needs to have a sidebar that is wide enough to display ads with a width of 300 pixels.
+Your site needs to be mobile responsive and have a sidebar that is wide enough to display ads with a width of 300 pixels.

-Once your site is technically ready for ads to be displayed, you will get access to your Mediavine dashboard where you need to configure a few things, such as privacy policy and payment settings.
+Once your site is technically ready for ads to be displayed, you will get access to your Mediavine dashboard, where you need to configure a few things, such as privacy policy and payment settings.

-You will then need to install the script wrapper (that magically generates all the ads on your site) which you can easily do via the lightweight Mediavine WordPress plugin.
+You will then need to install the script wrapper (that magically generates all the ads on your site), which you can easily do via the lightweight Mediavine WordPress plugin.

 4. Exclusivity